 If you feel that you are a martial artist, what information have you digested to make this truth?

 Look back on your path and understand where you received the knowledge that shaped you into the “martial artist” you are today.
-Where we received the knowledge from, can be more important than the knowledge itself.
+In other words, where we received the knowledge from, can be more important than the knowledge itself.

 What martial arts books have you read?